 More Valuable than Intelligence

-Goleman emphasized the importance of emotional intelligence over IQ, arguing that intellect alone does not guarantee success in life and achieving set goals—unlike high emotional intelligence.
-Experience shows that individuals with developed EI can effectively interact with others, establish proper communication, manage stress, and find opportunities for growth in challenging situations, even without impressive knowledge or exceptional skills.
-Thus, emotional intelligence (EI) is the ability to genuinely empathize with others while also controlling one’s own reactions.
+Goleman emphasized that intellect alone does not guarantee success; emotional intelligence does more to help people achieve their goals.
+Experience shows that individuals with developed EI can interact effectively with others, establish constructive communication, manage stress, and find opportunities for growth in difficult situations—even without extensive knowledge or exceptional technical skills.
+Emotional intelligence, then, is the ability to genuinely empathize with others while also regulating your own reactions.

 Components of Emotional Intelligence